endeavourhealth-discovery/DiscoveryQueryLibrary/README.md

 # Discovery Query Library
-A public repository to store and share useful SQL scripts, value/code sets, project data sets or anything else related to building reporting services with the Discovery project.
+A public repository to store and share useful SQL scripts, value/code sets, project data sets or anything else related to building reporting services with the Discovery Data Service project.

 The idea behind this is that everyone contributes to this making it a useful resource to be able to get up and running quickly.